Garland vigorously defends DOJ at House Judiciary hearing

 Weiss was elevated to special counsel status in August, something Garland said he approved at Weiss’s request after a plea deal in Biden’s case fell apart amid disagreement between prosecutors and Biden’s attorneys over whether it limited further prosecution in the case.

-Still, Republican lawmakers asked why Weiss had a change in heart, with Chair Jim Jordan (R-Ohio) crediting GOP investigations.
+Still, Republican lawmakers asked why Weiss had a change in heart, with committee Chairman Jim Jordan (R-Ohio) crediting GOP investigations.

 “Something changed in 31 to 32 days, from July 10 to Aug.
 11,” noting the July date Weiss penned a letter saying he had not sought special counsel status.